laruence/yaconf/README.md

 A PHP Persistent Configuration Container

+## Features

+- Fast, light
+- Zero-copy when accessing configurations
+- Configs consolidated into one compacted block — lower memory, better cache locality (since 1.2.0)
+- INI sections and section inheritance (up to 16 levels deep)
+- Sub-directories of arbitrary depth (up to 16 levels) — `sub/x.ini` is addressed as `"sub.x"` (since 1.2.0)
+- Configurations reload automatically after changes (non-ZTS only), including sub-directories
+- Configuration can live in a root-only directory outside the web root
+- C API exported for use by other PHP extensions

 ## Requirement

 - PHP 7+
-- Optional YAML support: libyaml headers/library plus `--with-yaml` or `--with-yaml=/prefix`
+- Optional YAML support: libyaml headers/library plus `--with-yaml`

 ## Introduction